flyve-mdm/web-mdm-dashboard/CONTRIBUTING.md

 Before submitting the issue please check the [issue tracker](https://github.com/flyve-mdm/web-mdm-dashboard/issues), there exists the possibility that the bug was already reported by other contributor.

-This way you help us to maximize the effort we can spend fixing issues and adding new features, by not reporting duplicate issues.
+This way you help us to maximise the effort we can spend fixing issues and adding new features, by not reporting duplicate issues.

 We'll work very hard to fix all the issues without delay, but before fixing it we need to confirm it, for that we require you to provide us of the following information: